 Colva Beach Nightlife.
 The nightlife of Goa is just astoundingly amazing.
 People can entertain themselves in nightclubs and bars.

-December to January is the best time to visit Colva Beach; the overall weather remains comfortable during this time of the year.
+September to March is the best time to visit Colva Beach; the overall weather remains comfortable during this time of the year.
+The summer season is blazing hot and the monsoon are also not that great for planning a trip to this place.

 By Air.
 Dabolim is the nearest airport from Goa.
-It connects several flights from many domestic cities in India like Delhi, Hyderabad, Kolkata, Pune etc. After getting off from the airport you will have to take a cab or some other means of transportation to reach the beach.
+It connects several flights from many domestic Indian cities.
+After getting off from the airport you will have to take a cab or some other means of transportation to reach the beach.

 By Road.
-Traveling to Goa via car with your loved ones is an experience worth cherishing.
-You can easily travel from Indian cities like Delhi, Pune, Hyderabad, Kolkata, Bengaluru as the roads are smooth and are well-connected too.
+Travelling to Goa via car with your loved ones is an experience worth cherishing.
+You can easily travel from Indian cities as the roads here are smooth and are well-connected too.
 You can consider taking NH 48, 50, and 52.

 By Train.
 Karmali railway station is the nearest railway station.
-Traveling via train from some of the major Indian cities like Delhi, Pune, Kolkata, Hyderabad won’t be a problem.
+Travelling via train from some of the major Indian cities won’t be a problem.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here